 If the file is missing on your server, create an empty file at the specified location and name it panel.ini.
 By default there is a file called panel.ini.sample already in the same directory to panel.ini.
 Have a look at that and rename a copy to panel.ini if you want to use it.

-And whilst you are at it you might spot in panel.ini.sample that there are a few other spammy promotional things you can turn off.
+In panel.ini.sample there are a few spammy promotional things you can turn off.
 It’s a shame that Plesk hides these options away like this, but as you are editing the file you might as well do these as well.
 Look out for the following block:

 ; Disable other products promotions

 [rating] ; Hide feedback dialog with question to rate product

 The wording of these three items is a bit odd, making it hard to understand whether these options should be ‘on’ or ‘off’.
 But trust me, they should all three be ‘off’ if you no longer want to see promotions from third parties on your dashboard, links to the Plesk facebook page, and requests to rate the product.
 You do not need any of these to run Plesk and so if you no longer want them, change the options to ‘off’ and save the file.